StefanFabian/qml_ros_plugin/README.md

 * [ros_babel_fish](https://github.com/StefanFabian/ros_babel_fish)

 ### Documentation
-You can find the documentation on [readthedocs.io](https://qml-ros-plugin.readthedocs.io/en/latest/index.html) or build it yourself.
+You can find the documentation on [readthedocs.io](https://qml-ros-plugin.readthedocs.io/en/latest/index.html).

+Alternatively, you can follow the steps below to build it yourself.
 #### Dependencies
 * Doxygen
 * Sphinx